isomerpages/govtech-gobusiness/pages/blog/2022-02-16-post-get-started.md

 ### 2. Run And Grow A Business

 ![GoBusiness Run and Grow Overview](/images/blog/GetStarted 4.jpg)
-<caption>Take the next step to further your business through licences, government assistance schemes, and more</caption>
+###### Take the next step to further your business through licences, government assistance schemes, and more

 So you’ve laid the foundation for your business.
 What’s next?